Chirag-ahir/JAVA-All-Basic/README.md

  3. Local inner class: A class i.e., created inside a method, is called local inner class in java.
  4. Static nested class: A class that is created inside a class with a static keyword. is known as static nested class<br>
  5. Nested interface: An interface, i.e., declared within another interface or class, is known as a nested interface.

+ what is Ternary operator?<br>
+ A ternary operator, also known as a conditional operator, is a shorthand way to write an if-else statement in many programming languages.
+It allows you to write a compact expression that evaluates to one of two values based on a condition. <br>
+ (x>y)?true:false